Hi peeps, my first post=)!!

 In terms of some more alternatives in LA you could checkout The Original Pantry, a restaurant in downtown LA that has been open 24/7 since 1924.
 Great food and a lot of history there.
 The Los Angeles public library is a really cool place to swing by, it is also in DTLA.

 The California Science Museum is unreal and so is the Natural History Museum.
 You could checkout LACMA or the Museum of Jurassic Technology as well if you do happen to be into the museum thing.

-I hope you have a wonderful trip and enjoy LA. over 4 years ago
+I hope you have a wonderful trip and enjoy LA. about 5 years ago